 Therefore though the average level of social development may be based on the dominant influence of Band 2 stages, for a small minority, this will not be the case, with the stages of the more advanced bands now determining behaviour.

-Indeed in an even deeper sense, when such individual and social aspects are finely balanced, one can validly say - though perhaps expressed in a variety of different ways - that God chooses such individuals to act as superconductors of spirit for the greater benefit of the society in which they operate.
+Indeed in an even deeper sense, when such individual and social aspects are finely balanced, one can validly say - though perhaps expressed in a variety of different ways - that it is God who chooses such individuals to act as superconductors of spirit for the greater benefit of the society in which they operate.